There are a couple of views on when is the best time to tackle Colorado’s 14ers.

 At the top of the saddle, somewhere just shy of 13,000 feet, there was a patchwork of snowfields that would lead to a more solid band of snow that would lead to the summit.
 That path was steeper, with deeper snow but more rocks protruding through the crust.
 The going was tougher here, and my conditioning (or lack thereof) was shining through.
 Pacing ourselves slowly, we reached the summit and it amazing views of the valley below.

 From Shavano’s summit, you can peer down into the nearby towns of Poncha Springs and Salida.
 To the west was Tabeguache Peak, another 14er connect to Shavano by a snowy ridge.
 Many people will bag both peaks in one day, but we were a bit too whipped to pull that off.
-Further north, more of the Sawatch Range’s giants came into view: Antero, Princeton and Yale.
+Farther north, more of the Sawatch Range’s giants came into view: Antero, Princeton and Yale.

-The route felt a little longer than its advertised 9.25 miles, and we especially felt it on the way down.
+The route seemed a little longer than its advertised 9.25 miles, and we especially felt it on the way down.
 My hope was that we’d start early, hit the Angel by about 8:30 a.m. and top out before 11.
 The going was much slower than we thought, however, and we didn’t summit until after 1.
 It was after 5 by the time we got back to the trailhead.
-It made for a pretty long day, but I have to be honest – the aspect of snow travel and the curveballs the weather threw at us made this one of the most enjoyable ascents I’ve ever experienced.
+It made for a long day, but I have to be honest – the aspect of snow travel and the curveballs the weather threw at us made this one of the most enjoyable ascents I’ve ever experienced.